VanOns/filament-attachment-library/README.md

 }
 ```

-Lastly, register the plugin in the desired Filament panel.
+Then, register the plugin in the desired Filament panel.

 ```php
 <?php